The Flourishing Harpist – Beginning 28th September 2020

 Is Twenty Plenty? – Effective practice skills, we will look at ideas on how, when, what, where and why!

-This course will begin on the 6th July 2020, it will be the second ever run of the course (so just out of BETA).
+This course will begin on the 28th September 2020, it will be the third ever run of the course (so just out of BETA).
 You will have 12 months to access all the materials.

 …being able to access tuition at any time of the day or night to suit you.